benny-png/Scratch-Implementation-of-KNN-Algorithm-leveraging-QUANTUM-COMPUTING/readme.md

 # Quantum K-Nearest Neighbors (Quantum-KNN)

 This project implements a K-Nearest Neighbors (KNN) classifier enhanced with quantum computing techniques.
-The core of the project is a hybrid approach that combines classical machine learning with quantum computing, utilizing Grover's Algorithm for efficient nearest neighbor search.
+The core of the project is a hybrid approach that combines classical machine learning with quantum computing, utilizing quantum circuits, states and Grover's Algorithm for efficient nearest neighbor search.

 ![Google Sholar AUTOMATION Demo](https://github.com/benny-png/Scratch-Implementation-of-KNN-Algorithm-leveraging-QUANTUM-COMPUTING/blob/main/files/Figure_1.png)